 Complaints will be dealt with in a manner that is consistent with the Charity’s Equality & Diversity Policy and the Charity’s duties under the Equalities Act 2010.

-The Charity will make reasonable adjustments to accommodate a individual's particular needs, they, or their representative, should contact the General Manager whose details are in the Residents’ Handbook, by phone, in writing, email or in person to discuss what adjustments may be possible.
+The Charity will make reasonable adjustments to accommodate an individual's particular needs, they, or their representative, should contact the General Manager whose details are in the Residents’ Handbook, by phone, in writing, email or in person to discuss what adjustments may be possible.

 Complaint Handling Staff